notnotme/osp/README.md

 - Mouse emulation with gamepad is enabled by default, you can disable it in the settings window.

-- Touch controls can be enabled/disabled (it work as a "mouse right click" only)
+- Touch controls can be enabled/disabled (it work as a "mouse right click", no more)

 - Nintendo switch usb mouse support (please disable manually mouse emulation in this case)